ricardoquesada/ricardoquesada.github.io/content/posts/embroidering-gun-fight-tshirt.md

 - Good: Doing a multi-tshirt design.
 - Good: How the big pixels look using "contour fill".
 - Good: Single-color embroidery looks good.
-I'll try keep doing it.
+I'll try to keep doing it.
 - Neutral: I forgot to put the topping.
 - Neutral: First time using 75/11 needles.
 - Bad: Measure twice, embroider once.
 The white t-shirt is not centered.
 It moved while I was hooping it.
 - Bad: The fusible iron no-shot-mesh cut-away stabilizer is too sticky for linen.
-It was very difficult to remove the "stickyness".
+It was challenging to remove the stickiness.
 I should try a non-fusible stabilizer next time.

 *No AI was used to write this blog post.*